 It has been an adventure to develop this new process and also to hear so many stories of what home means to people.
 In the first two years of offering custom house portraits I completed about 60 of them, and I feel like I’m just getting started!

-yeiou paper objects and I, as the sole-proprietor, am committed to anti-racist action and to creating a more just world, I am doing this by:
+yeiou paper objects and I, as the sole-proprietor, am committed to anti-racist action and to working to create a more just world for everyone, regardless.
+I am doing this by:

 - Financial giving to organizations that work to dismantle racist systems and support people who are vulnerable because of those systems, including monthly giving to Housing Families and sales-based giving to Arlington Eats.

 - Educating myself intentionally on the history of racial oppression, and the economic, environmental, and other ramifications of systemic oppression.